rohan-v8rma/Java-Juggernaut/README.md

 Even if its reference variable is made to point to a different Object, the Object will stay in memory.

+### Default Initialization value of Objects or types that are Objects

+Objects, Arrays, Strings in Java have the value `null` when they are uninitialized.

 ### Hashcode of an Object

 Upon the creation of a new object, the java compiler gives it a unique code known as a **Hashcode**.

 It is a numeric representation of an object's contents so as to provide an alternate mechanism to loosely identify it.

+> ***NOTE:*** The object's values are not represented by the hashcode, only the storage location is.
+>
+> What that means is when the values of the object's data members are changed, the hashcode remains the same.

 ### Displaying an Object